 Chemical ADP-ribosylation: mono-ADPr-peptides and oligo-ADP-ribose

 ADP-ribosylation is an important post-translational modification that plays a pivotal role in many cellular processes, including cell signaling, DNA repair, gene regulation and apoptosis.
-Although synthetic mono- or poly-ADP-ribosylated biomolecules are extremely challenging in terms of the difficulties in regio- and stereoselective glycosylation, suitable protective groups manipulations and pyrophosphate construction, chemical synthesis towards these bio-related targets has been reported in recent years.
+Although chemical synthesis of mono- or poly-ADP-ribosylated biomolecules is extremely difficult due to the challenges in regio- and stereoselective glycosylation, suitable protective group manipulations and pyrophosphate construction, synthetic procedures towards these bio-related targets have been reported in recent years.
 Chemically synthesized well-defined ADP-ribose derivatives serve as useful tools in biological experiments aimed to further elucidate native ADP-ribosylation.
-In this Review, we will discuss the synthetic advances of mono-ADP-ribosylated protein/peptide and oligo-ADP-ribose chains.
+In this review, we will discuss the synthetic studies on mono-ADP-ribosylated proteins and oligo-ADP-ribose chains.
 Future possible synthetic targets and upcoming new methods for the synthesis of these molecules are also included.

 - This article is part of the themed collection: Chemical biology in OBC